Abiesjqq/Abies_Notebook/docs/NoflowersNotes/ComputerVision/Intro&K-NN.md

 - ❌ Choose hyperparameters working best on the data.
 K = 1 always works best on the training data.
 - ❌ Choose hyperparameters working best on the test data.
 No idea how it will perform on new data.

+!!! normal-comment "Note"
-> Whenever you’re designing Machine Learning algorithms, you should think of the test set as a very precious resource that should ideally never be touched until one time at the very end.
+    Whenever you’re designing Machine Learning algorithms, you should think of the test set as a very precious resource that should ideally never be touched until one time at the very end.

 - Split data into **train**, **validation**, **test** sets, train and test on train and validation sets and showcase the performance on the test set.
 (Test at the last time.)